 The first step taken by Mexico to take advantage of the benefits of outer space took place at the end of the fifties of the last century when the first SCT-1 (1959) and SCT-2 (1960) rockets were designed, built, and launched -which were a little more than four meters long- under the direction of Engineer Walter Cross Buchanan, Secretary of Communications and Transportation.
 His mission was to measure the weather and atmospheric pressure.

 Throughout its 15 years of life (1962-1977), the CNEE made a laudable effort to explore the atmosphere and space.
 Various rockets were launched at that time: Tototl, Mitl I, Mitl II, Tláloc, some of which were responsible for carrying out atmospheric research, and others for stimulating and encouraging rainfall.
-On the other hand, the CNEE carried out the Remote Sensing program that consisted of locating aquifers, mineral deposits, geothermal sources, and other natural resources, with the aim of improving irrigation systems, better selecting agricultural land; as well as studying arid zones and air and water pollution, activities that undoubtedly supported the country's economic development.
+On the other hand, the CNEE carried out the Remote Sensing program that consisted of locating aquifers, mineral deposits, geothermal sources, and other natural resources, to improve irrigation systems, better selecting agricultural land; as well as studying arid zones and air and water pollution, activities that undoubtedly supported the country's economic development.

 Mexican Space Agency